 USA History & Jewish Studies in Germany

-During the second half of the tour, students will continue learning about Jewish life in the German states, including stopping in Kassel, home of the first Jewish consistoire in the Napoleonic Kingdom of Westphalia, to learn about early 19th century Jewish life and the fight for emancipation.
+During the second half of the tour, students will continue learning about Jewish life in the German states, including stopping in Kassel, home of the first Jewish consistoire in the Napoleonic Kingdom of Westphalia, in order to learn about early 19th century Jewish life and their fight for emancipation.
 From Kassel, we will then go to Hannover and Hamburg to learn about Jewish life in these regions and visit various sites related to the Holocaust, including Bergen-Belsen.
 After leaving Hamburg, students will visit Berlin and will be immersed in learning about both Jewish and German history.
 Students will visit many museums and memorials to discuss 20th Century German and Jewish history, including, of course, the Holocaust.
-Students will also visit the memorials at Sachsenhausen and Ravensbrück, the only all-women’s concentration camp.
+Students will also visit the memorial at Ravensbrück, the only all-women’s concentration camp.

 Course Title: Jewish Spaces in Central Europe

 Course Number: HY/JHS 390 - no prerequisites

 Credit Hours: 3

 Students may also arrange to take these courses as Independent Studies (usually HY/JHS/IS494